reenisc2/Shushme/README.md

 It is now possible to add more than one location on the map when the user selects "Add A Location"

+### Version 1.0.7 (4/16/2019)

+WIP - Context menu or Alert Dialog to set radius, or to choose to delete a location.
+Does not work yet, and values are not saved.
+Moved API key to a separate file that is not checked in (no accidental checkins).